Right Opposition: Foundation of the International Communist Opposition

 The various right oppositional groups loosely aligned with Bukharin within the Comintern were forced to form their own organisations when they were, in their turn, purged from the national sections of the Comintern.
 In Europe, the most important and substantial of these new organisations was the Communist Party Opposition (KPO) in Germany, led by Heinrich Brandler.
-In the United States, Jay Lovestone, Bertram Wolfe and their supporters founded the Communist Party (Opposition) and published the newspaper Workers Age.
+In the United States, Jay Lovestone, Bertram Wolfe, and their supporters founded the Communist Party (Opposition) and published the newspaper Workers Age.
 In Canada, the Marxian Educational League was formed as part of Lovestone's CP(O), and it became affiliated with the Co-operative Commonwealth Federation.
 However, by the end of 1939, both the Toronto and Montreal groups of this organization had ceased to function.

 In a few places, communist groups affiliated with the ICO achieved more success than the Comintern-affiliated organizations.
-For example, in Sweden, the Socialist Party of Karl Kilbom and Nils Flyg, affiliated with the ICO, received 5.7% of the vote in the 1932 elections to the Riksdag, outpolling the Comintern section which received 3.9%.
+For example, in Sweden, the Socialist Party of Karl Kilbom and Nils Flyg, affiliated with the ICO, received 5.7% of the vote in the 1932 elections to the Riksdag, outpolling the Comintern section that received 3.9%.

-In Spain, the ICO-affiliated Bloque Obrero y Campesino (BOC), led by Joaquín Maurín, was for a time larger and more important than the official Spanish Communist Party.
+In Catalonia, Spain, the ICO-affiliated Bloc Obrer i Camperol (BOC), led by Joaquín Maurín, was for a time larger and more important than the official Spanish Communist Party.
 Later, the BOC merged with Andrés Nin's Izquierda Comunista in 1935 to form the Workers' Party of Marxist Unification (POUM) which was to be a major party backing the Second Spanish Republic in the Spanish Civil War.
-Maurin became general secretary of the POUM but was arrested early in the Civil War.
+Maurín became general secretary of the POUM but was arrested early in the civil war.
 As a result, Nin, a former Trotskyist, became the POUM's new leader.

 In all, the ICO had member parties in fifteen countries during the 1930s.
 However, the ICO and its affiliates did not consider themselves a new international, but a "faction" that was involuntarily excluded from the Comintern and that was anxious to return to it if only the Comintern would change its policies and allow ICO members the freedom to advocate their positions.